haskell/cabal/Cabal/doc/installing-packages.rst

         # Setup.hs script of package foo.
         $ cabal install --constraint="foo:setup.bar == 1.0"

+    ..
+TODO: Uncomment this example once we decide on a syntax for 'exe'.
-        # Example use of the 'exe' (executable build tool)
+    ..  # Example use of the 'exe' (executable build tool)
         # qualifier.
 This constraint applies to package baz when it
         # is a dependency of the build tool bar being used to
         # build package foo.